jeremy-share/bazel-learning/README.md

 * project5_service - Copy of previous service but simplified
 * project6_library - A library with simplified QA
 * project7_service - Copy of project5_service but uses the library
+* project8_service - WIP Copy of project7_service but builds a Docker container

 ## Links / References:
 * https://bazel.build/